-Clever gene construct combats metabolic syndromeDecember 18th, 2012 in Medical research
+Clever gene construct combats metabolic syndromeDecember 18, 2012 by Peter Rüegg in Medicine & Health / Medical research

 (Medical Xpress)—Researchers under ETH-Zurich professor Martin Fussenegger have created a new genetic network that could cure the various symptoms of so-called metabolic syndrome in one fell swoop.
 It already works in mice.

 Too much of the wrong food and not enough exercise: sooner or later, an increasing number of people in industrial nations pay the price for their lifestyle.
 High blood pressure, changed blood fat values, insulin resistance as a precursor to diabetes, and abdominal fat are characteristic of metabolic syndrome, the 'killer of the twenty-first century'.
 After all, it is the major risk factor for the development of coronary heart diseases.
 Today, many more people die of cardiovascular diseases worldwide than from cancer.

 Until now, however, there has not been a holistic therapy for metabolic syndrome.
 Medicine diagnoses and treats every single symptom of metabolic syndrome separately.
 "However, all these diseases are linked," says ETH-Zurich professor Martin Fussenegger from the Department of Biosystems in Basel.
 His research group has now found an approach that could treat all the symptoms of metabolic syndrome at once.